 The education process you’ll go through while upgrading will expose you to new ideas, methods, and assignments you haven’t had the opportunity to master.
 Some advanced issues you will learn about in the upgrade process include:

 - Income property appraisal

 - Narrative report writing

-Will you be the America’s next best appraiser trainer?
-Upgrading your license provides a leadership opportunity to become a trainer and teach the next generation of appraisers your superior skills.
+Will you be America’s next best appraiser trainer?
+Upgrading your license will provide a leadership opportunity to become a trainer and teach the next generation of appraisers your superior skills.

 “I have been lucky to find colleagues who know the importance of bringing in and training new appraisers for the benefit of the profession’s and the firm’s future.” – Andrew Craig, Appraiser Trainee, Texas